liuminhaw/ssh-home/README.md

 # ssh-home
-Record dynamic public ip and use the record value to make SSH connection and transfer
+Record dynamic public ip and use the record value to make SSH connection or transfer
 - `ip_record`
 - `home_connect`
 - `home_rsync`